Infant, Child & Adolescent Health Screening

 Developmental Screening & Surveillance

-AAP Policy Statement: Identifying Infants and Young Children with Developmental Disorders in the Medical Home: An Algorithm for Developmental Surveillance and Screening offers guidance on developmental screening.
+The AAP updated released the above mentioned policy statement around developmental screening.
+There is also a supplemental report that outlines the developmental screening tools meeting the Identifying Infants and Young Children with Developmental Disorders in the Medical Home: An Algorithm for Developmental Surveillance and Screening offers guidance on developmental screening.

 Autism Spectrum Disorders (ASD)